Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 Dispensary-Managed Compliance Responsibilities

-The following compliance responsibilities fall directly under the purview of the dispensary.
-It is crucial for retailers to maintain rigorous standards and processes to ensure full adherence to the Department of Cannabis Control's regulations.
+The following responsibilities fall directly under the dispensary.
+Retailers need rigorous standards and processes to stay in full adherence with the Department of Cannabis Control's regulations.
 During the audit, the DCC highlighted several critical areas.
 Some notes were reminders, while others were urgent corrections that all retailers should implement immediately in preparation for a compliance audit.

 Inventory Tracking and Compliance